A Proposition is a declarative sentence which is either TRUE or FALSE, but not both.

-Solution: We can construct truth table to show equivalence.
+Solution.
+We can construct a truth table to show equivalence.

-As seen from Truth table, ‘p → q’ and ‘¬p ∨ q’ have same truth values.
+As seen from the Truth table, ‘p → q’ and ‘¬p ∨ q’ have the same truth values.
 So we can say p → q ≡ ¬p ∨ q.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.